TFNP: PPAD

 PPAD is in the intersection of PPA and PPP, and it contains CLS.

 Here, the circuit S in the definition sends each point of the line to its successor, or to itself if the point is a sink.
 Likewise P sends each point of the line to its predecessor, or to itself if the point is a source.
 Points outside of all lines are identified by being fixed under both P and S (in other words, any isolated points are removed from the graph).
 Then the condition $P(S(x)) \ne x$ defines the end of a line, which is either a sink or is such that S(x) = S(y) for some other point y; similarly the condition $S(P(x)) \ne x$ defines the beginning of a line (since we assume that 0 is a source, we require the solution be nonzero in this case).

 CLS

-CLS (standing for "Continuous Local Search") is a class of search problems designed to model the process of finding a local optima of a continuous function over a continuous domain.
+Continuous local search (CLS) is a class of search problems designed to model the process of finding a local optima of a continuous function over a continuous domain.
 It is defined as the class of problems that are polynomial-time reducible to the Continuous Localpoint problem: